cgencer/EQueue-docs/03-Setup.md

 - Leave the remaining emotiles within the bag aside for further usage.

+- Separate parents and partners into two decks:
 	- Separate the parents deck into piles by gender and shuffle both.
 Deal out two parent persona cards (as father and mother) and stash the rest away; they won't be used within this game.

-- Separate the narrative tiles, shuffle these and stack them down-facing.
-Draw one for each parent and put these openly in front of the player.

 	- Shuffle the partners deck and draw one card for each player, representing their character.
 Then lay out 5 partners in a row, leaving the rest as a down-facing stack nearby.
 Draw one narrative tile for each partner card, and put it just below each visibly.

-- Fill the shoshin-track of each player with their wooden disc markers.
-Each player now modifies their tendencies as written on the picked narrative tiles onto the axes by moving markers from their shoshin-track onto the spaces.
+- Fill the shoshin-tracks with the wooden disc markers.
+Players prefill the axes with markers reflecting their parents tendencies.

 - Each player puts a marker onto the centre of their stress/ tranquility track.

 - Shuffle the event cards and deal each player 6 one-by-one.

-- Put the clear crystals within a container into the center of the board, accessible to all.
+- Put the clear crystals within a container to the center of the board, accessible to all.